Hangover Cures From History

 “To get hangovers you have to stop drinking”.

 The MALESTROM rating: 5/10 – Tried & tested, it definitely works, but in a way this one’s just delaying the inevitable.
 If you go down this route we recommend a Bloody Mary with its hair of the dog vodka and anti-oxidant packed tomato juice.

 WEAR A LEAFY NECKLACE

 Ancient Egyptians may have turned to plant life for a cure.
-A Greek papyrus translated last year said the afflicted would have strung leaves together from a type of shrub called Alexandrian chamaedaphne and worn it round their necks.
+A Greek papyrus translated last year said the afflicted would have strung leaves together from a type of shrub called Alexandrian Chamaedaphne and worn it around their necks.
 Each to their own.

-The MALESTROM rating: ?/10 – Ok we’ll hold our hands up we didn’t try this one, Alexandrian chamadaphne is a bugger to get hold of this time of year.
+The MALESTROM rating: ?/10 – Ok we’ll hold our hands up we didn’t try this one, Alexandrian Chamaedaphne is a bugger to get hold of this time of year.